jung-kurt/gofpdf/README.md

 standard fonts, SetFont() to begin using it.
 Most examples, including the package example, demonstrate this method.
 Good sources of free, open-source fonts include http://www.google.com/fonts/ and http://dejavu-fonts.org/.

+##Related Packages
+The draw2d package (http://godoc.org/github.com/llgcode/draw2d) is a two dimensional vector graphics library that can generate output in different forms.
+It uses gofpdf for its document production.

+##License
+gofpdf is released under the MIT License.
+It is copyrighted by Kurt Jung and the contributors acknowledged above.

+##Acknowledgments
+This package's code and documentation are closely derived from the FPDF library created by Olivier Plathey, and a number of font and image resources are copied directly from it.
+Drawing support is adapted from the FPDF geometric figures script by David Hernández Sanz.
+Transparency support is adapted from the FPDF transparency script by Martin Hall-May.
+Support for gradients and clipping is adapted from FPDF scripts by Andreas Würmser.
+Support for outline bookmarks is adapted from Olivier Plathey by Manuel Cornes.
+Layer support is adapted from Olivier Plathey.
+Support for transformations is adapted from the FPDF transformation script by Moritz Wagner and Andreas Würmser.
+PDF protection is adapted from the work of Klemen Vodopivec for the FPDF product.
+Lawrence Kesteloot provided code to allow an image's extent to be determined prior to placement.
+Support for vertical alignment within a cell was provided by Stefan Schroeder.
+Ivan Daniluk generalized the font and image loading code to use the Reader interface while maintaining backward compatibility.
+Anthony Starks provided code for the Polygon function.
+Robert Lillack provided the Beziergon function and corrected some naming issues with the internal curve function.
+Claudio Felber provided implementations for dashed line drawing and generalized font loading.
+Stani Michiels provided support for multi-segment path drawing with smooth line joins, line join styles and enhanced fill modes.
+Bruno Michel has provided valuable assistance with the code.

 ##Roadmap
 • Handle UTF-8 source text natively.
 Until then, automatic translation of